MoArtis/Unity-SV-FlexMotion-Website/input/documentation/use-flexmotion-containers/flexmotion-1d.md

 <?# Figure Src="/img/documentation/1dblending-blendrange.svg" Class="text-center" Width="75%" /?>

 When using the non-normalized version of the method, the blend positions must be set.
-It's an ordered set of float ranging from 0.0 to 1.0.
+It's an ordered set of floats ranging from 0.0 to 1.0.
 It should have as many values as there is clips in the **FlexMotion** asset.

 This can be done via the **FlexMotionLayer**'s [SetBlendPositions](api-SV.FlexMotion.FlexMotionLayer.SetBlendPositions(System.Single[])) method which take an array.
 Or more conveniently through the FlexMotion container by enabling the "use blend positions" and setting the values like so: